a00908270/masterthesis/thesis.md

 Backpropagation is not a network design per se, but a supervised learning algorithm.
 It is used for example in Multi-Layer-Perceptrons.
 The purpose is to change weights on hidden layers in the network, based on a calculated (net) output error, to improve network accuracy. \cite{nn-froehlich}

-An input vector is forward-propagated through all layers until the output layer, which is compared to the desired output.
+An input vector is forward-propagated through all layers until the output layer, which is then compared to the desired output.
 This step results in the error values using a loss function.
 In process of backpropagation the weights are then updated to minimize the loss function.
 The process is repeated until the net error is approximately zero. \cite{nn-froehlich}

 ### Neural Network Frameworks